rocketacademy/bootcamp-4.1/javascript-basics/b.2-structuring-and-debugging-code/1-functions.md

 Functions are necessary to abstract complexity away from the main logic of our applications.
 This allows us to break problems down into ever-smaller sub-problems, simplifying the process of coding complex applications.
 In this module we will see 2 use-cases of functions.

 1. Purpose-built data manipulators that take inputs and give outputs.
 These are sometimes called _"helper"_ functions.
-We will define our functions' inputs and outputs, and all the instructions for that function will be contained in a block of code as part of the function _definition_.
+We will define our functions' inputs and outputs, and all the instructions for that function will be contained in a block of code as part of the function definition.
-2. Logic sequences that we wish to encapsulate in a _"sub-routine"_.
+2. Logic sequences that we wish to encapsulate in a "sub-routine".
 We do this with our `main` function. `main` contains everything we want to happen when the user clicks Submit.
 It is common for sub-routine functions to rely on several other helper functions.

 ## Define a Function